– The Mission –

 – The Journey –

 A passion for working with exceptional children began at a young age for Carrie.
 Starting at the age of nine, Carrie worked with students on the autism spectrum and continued tutoring students with learning disabilities throughout her academic career.
 From these early experiences, a career was inspired.
 With over 25 years in education, as a classroom teacher, special educator and Director of Pupil Services, Carrie is well known for her ability to engage the most challenging learner.
-After years working in this capacity, she found herself raising a child of her own with unique needs.
+After years working in this capacity, she and her husband, Micah found themselves raising a child of her own with unique needs.

 – Contact Carrie –